Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers

-We measure the coherence time of the motional states for atoms in $B$ (Fig.~\ref{Fig3}F) using a motion-echo sequence~\cite{SM}, and obtain a typical $1/e$ time of ${\sim}100 \, \text{ms}$, which is long compared to our imaging time of $24\, \mu \text{s}$ using our fast detection scheme~\cite{Scholl2023}.
-This coherence time is thought to be limited by tweezer-induced Rayleigh scattering~\cite{SM} and tweezer intensity fluctuations; we expect these results should be improvable by using better stabilization techniques, although we leave such a study to future work.
+We measure the coherence time of the motional states for atoms in $B$ (Fig.~\ref{Fig3}G) using a motion-echo sequence~\cite{SM}, and obtain a typical lifetime of ${\sim}100 \, \text{ms}$, which is long compared to our imaging time of $24\, \mu \text{s}$ using our fast detection scheme~\cite{Scholl2023}.
+This coherence time is likely improvable through better stabilization and limiting tweezer-induced Rayleigh scattering~\cite{SM}.

-These high transduction fidelities, combined with the relatively long motional state coherence time as compared to coherent manipulation and detection duration, make this new shelving method an appealing alternative to other recently demonstrated schemes for mid-circuit detection in tweezer-based platforms~\cite{Singh2023,Deist2022,Graham2023,Lis2023,Norcia2023}.
-As opposed to other schemes, our method does not require any specific electronic or nuclear structure, besides the presence of a sideband resolved transition, and is applicable for alkaline-earth as well as both molecular and alkali species~\cite{SM}.
-Further, so far the demonstrated schemes for mid-circuit readout require an auxiliary laser to address specific atoms in the array.
-In our case, the single-site addressability only requires single tweezer depth control~\cite{Shaw2023A}, which is a built-in feature of most tweezer platforms.
+In contrast to other schemes~\cite{Singh2023,Deist2022,Graham2023,Lis2023,Norcia2023}, our method does not require any specific electronic or nuclear structure, besides the presence of a sideband resolved transition, is applicable for alkaline-earth as well as molecular and alkali species~\cite{SM}, and does not require any auxiliary site-selective lasers, instead relying on site-selective depth control~\cite{Shaw2023A}.

-\textbf{Motional Bell pairs and hyper-entanglement} Building upon the single qubit control showcased in the previous section, we now turn to generate entanglement between motional states of atoms in separate tweezers.
-We first demonstrate the preparation of motion-entangled Bell pairs, i.e. two atoms whose center-of-mass motion is entangled while their spin state is separable.
-Second, we demonstrate the simultaneous entanglement of multiple degrees of freedom per particle, known as hyper-entanglement~\cite{Ren2014, Deng2017}.
-Here, these multiple degrees of freedom are the electronic state of the atoms and their motion along a single axis.
+\textbf{Motional Bell pairs and hyper-entanglement} We now turn to generating entanglement between motional states of atoms in separate tweezers; this includes preparing simultaneous Bell pairs in both the electronic and motional degrees of pairs of atoms, a state known as hyper-entanglement~\cite{Ren2014, Deng2017}.